PyAntony/video-games-betting-app/README.md

 **- Additional:**

-Database can populated (seeded) with fake objects by running the file roshi_bets/seeder.py.
+Database can be populated (seeded) with fake objects by running the file roshi_bets/seeder.py.
 Number of objects to insert can be changed with the global variables.